Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Reheat in the microwave for 2 minutes or in the oven at 350°F or 180°C for 15 minutes.

-Freezer: You can also freeze Italian parmigiana.
-To do so, let it cool down completely at room temperature, then transfer it into a freezer-friendly container and freeze for up to 3 months.
+Freezer: Let it cool completely at room temperature, then transfer it into a freezer-friendly container and freeze for up to 3 months.

 Thaw & Reheat: Defrost it in the refrigerator overnight or microwave with the thawing function.
 Warm it in a preheated oven at 350°F or 180°C for 15 to 20 minutes.